PurdueMINDS/SPNN/README.md

 train_x.txt and test_x.txt are the ids of the sampled subgraph.
 Thank Carlos Teixeira for kindly giving us early access to his subgraph sampling software

-Friendster dataset is available for download at https://www.dropbox.com/s/jergkmqib44tcxn/friendster.SPNN.tar.gz?dl=0
+Friendster dataset is available for download upon request by email to the authors.